 - Data from the Office of the Commissioner of Lobbying of Canada on the lobbying activities of Canadian non-profit organizations.

-The spreadsheets on this site track these two data sources for international development civil society organizations that belong to the Canadian Council of International Cooperation.
+The spreadsheets on this site track these three data sources for international development civil society organizations that belong to the Canadian Council of International Cooperation.

 - CRA Political Activity CCIC data (1990-2016)